tvsnarayana/AzureDevTestDeploy/docs/Getting Started with Hyper-V.md

 defined in the "-p" switch of the command above.
 It is mapped to port 8080 on the container which is the default port used by Tomcat.

-### Build and Run The ASP.Net container ###
+### Build and Run The Web Application Container ###

-The process for building and runing the ASP.Net container is the same.
+The process for building and runing the web application container is the same.
 Run the following commands in your Windows Bash shell:

     cd ..
     cd asp